OscarEngelbrektson/SyntheticControlMethods/README.md

+I will edit this to include download instructions and all that good stuff (also I need to type up the equations in latex).

 # Questions for Viktor and Oscar:
      1. Do I have too many in-text comments?
 E.g. in pre-processing function.
 Should I put these in the functions docstring instead?
 What's the best practice here?
      2. Do you have any input on smarter solutions to the optimization problem?